 i) The approved vessels loading conditions to be used during ballast water exchange

-ii) The vessel’s ballast pumping and piping arrangements, positions of associated air and sounding pipes, positions of all compartment and tank suctions and pipelines connecting them to the vessel’s ballast pumps and, in the case of use of the flow-through method of ballast water exchange, the openings used for release of water from the top of the tank together with overboard discharge arrangements
+ii) The vessel’s ballast pumping and piping arrangements, positions of associated air and sounding pipes, positions of all compartment and tank suction and pipelines connecting them to the vessel’s ballast pumps and, in the case of use of the flow-through method of ballast water exchange, the openings used for the release of water from the top of the tank together with overboard discharge arrangements

 iii) The means of confirming that the sounding pipes are clear and that air pipes and non-return devices are in good order